-- It was loaded with starches, nary a whole grain to be seen, or wisp of fiber…..
+- Loaded with starches: nary a whole grain to be seen, or wisp of fiber to nourish or digestion.

 I tried my hand at loads of recipes, and they were almost ALL entirely dismal failures.

-I have made some slight alterations to this recipe to eliminate the starches and increase the nutritional wallop of the bread.
-The bread is so moist and fragrant, totally reminiscent of that lovely brown bread of my youth.
+This bread is so moist and fragrant, totally reminiscent of that lovely brown bread of my youth.
 It is also very easy to put together…just like a quick bread!
 No kneading, no rising.
+Happy baking!

-INGREDIENT NOTES: Raw buckwheat groats can usually be found in bulk foods.
-The flavor of these is so much more benign than the over-powering flavor of buckwheat flour, which uses toasted buckwheat….COMPLETELY different flavor!
+- Raw buckwheat groats can usually be found in bulk foods.
+The flavor of these is so much more mellow than the over-powering flavor of roasted buckwheat flour, which uses toasted buckwheat….COMPLETELY different flavor!
 I have been enjoying adding fresh buckwheat flour in bits and pieces in my recipes, they are SO good for you!
+My gluten free banana muffins with chocolate chips uses them too!
+They are also a star in these oat energy balls.

 - 6 tablespoons coconut sugar or other granulated sugar